 Measure the clearance from the end shield on the reel to the crop divider on each end of the header.
+See the illustration below.

-If the reel is not centered on the header, loosen the two bolts on both the left and right reel arm braces.
-Push the reel arms left or right to center the reel.
-Retighten all bolts
+If the reel is not centered on the header, proceed as follows:

-Measure the end clearances, adjust reel until it is centered as follows:

-- Loosen the carriage bolts securing the reel arm braces on both ends of the reel.

-- 2. Push the arms until reel is centered.

-- 3. Tighten bolts when finished.
+- 1. Fully lower the table and reel, and engage parking brake. - 2.
+Turn combine off and allow all moving parts to come to a complete stop before exiting the cab. - 3.
+Loosen the carriage bolts that secure the reel arm braces on both ends of the reel. - 4.
+Push the reel arms until reel is centered. - 5.
+Tighten bolts when centered.
+(See Illustration 9-11: Reel Arm Brace).

-Reel Drive